Cyanilux/URP_BlitRenderFeature/README.md

 ## Blit Renderer Feature
 - Used to apply fullscreen image effects to camera (or other source/destination) using a shader/material.
 - Tested with **2022.1.20f1 / URP v13.1.8**.
 For older versions see branches on github.
+- Note : Unity/URP 2022.2+ now has a **Fullscreen Graph** and built-in **Fullscreen Pass Renderer Feature** which essentially replaces this feature when blitting using camera targets.
+(But if you want more injection points and different destinations this branch could still be useful)
 - Untested with Single-Pass Instanced VR, but uses Blitter API so *should* support it?

 ### Issues/Info :